Doctors of Distinction Invitational

 Dr. Randall Feingold is a founding partner of New York Breast Reconstruction and Aesthetic Plastic Surgery (NYBRA), Clinical Associate Professor of Surgery at the Zucker School of Medicine at Hofstra/Northwell, and Director of the Division of Plastic Surgery at St. Francis Hospital in Roslyn.
 With over 30 years of experience in microsurgery, Dr. Feingold is a recognized expert in breast reconstruction and specializes in aesthetic surgery of the face, nose, breast, and body, including explant surgery.

 In addition to his esteemed medical career, Dr. Feingold has devoted nearly two decades to our mission and has become an integral part of the American Cancer Society, currently serving on the ACS Long Island Board.
-He founded the Doctors of Distinction Golf Invitational 17 years ago and has served as Event Chair ever since.
-In addition, this year Dr. Feingold will receive the Eugene O’Kelly Award for his distinguished service to the American Cancer Society at the 2024 Financial Services Cares Gala in Manhattan.
+He founded the Doctors of Distinction Golf Invitational 19 years ago and has served as Event Chair ever since.
+In addition, Dr. Feingold was the recipient of the Eugene O’Kelly Award in Philanthropy for his distinguished service to the American Cancer Society at the 2024 Financial Services Cares Gala in Manhattan.
 His tireless efforts on the frontlines of our mission ensures that everyone has an equal opportunity to prevent, detect, treat, and survive cancer.

 Our Impact